 Richard Greenstone also has an active entertainment law practice representing producers, directors, actors, authors, and musicians in the motion picture, television and music industries.
 His most current project involved clearance of all music rights for the album Welcome to the Folksong Café.

 Richard Greenstone actively participates in the American Bar Association.
 He currently produces the program Young Lawyer and Law Student Orientation: Your Questions Answered for the American Bar Association's Forum on the Entertainment and Sports Industries.
-This year's Forum Annual Meeting will take place in Las Vegas October 2012; the exact dates to be announced.
 Richard served on the governing committee of the Forum and was also Division Chair for the Visual Arts Division, Publications Chair, and editor-in-chief of the Forum's law journal Entertainment and Sports Lawyer.
 Richard Greenstone also served as Forum liaison to the American Bar Association's Technology Counsel and was a member of the Standing Committee on Strategic Communications.

 Richard Greenstone has authored over twenty articles on copyright, trademark, computer, entertainment, and licensing law, and has authored software on copyright law (17 U.S.C. § 101 et seq.) and the sale of fine prints (California Civil Code §§ 1740 - 1745.5).
 Richard Greenstone served on the advisory board and wrote a monthly column for Aspen Law and Business' magazine The Licensing Journal.
 Richard Greenstone also publishes Law Bytes.
-Currently in Law Bytes is an article by Rachal Ranteesi and edited by Richard Greenstone on music publishing.
+Currently in Law Bytes is an article by RBianca Francisco Hoogkamer and edited by Richard Greenstone on copyright protection for fashion designs.

 I invite you to call us to discuss your intellectual property and entertainment issues at (415) 438-1890.